CarloWood/konsole-session-restore/README.md

 ## Enabling the service

-Configure konsole to use single-process mode.
+Configure konsole to use single-process mode:
-`Settings -> Configure Konsole... -> General -> Run all Konsole windows in a single process.
+`Settings -> Configure Konsole... -> General -> Run all Konsole windows in a single process`.

 Start the service `graphical-session.target` after Xorg is already running.
 Optionally, stop the service if your window manager can hard-exit (while Xorg